 “So?” he asks, turning the topic back to the exercise.
 Toshinori gives an exaggerated scoff and pulls the clipboard to his chest.

-“You want me to divulge your grading information before anyone else’s,” he teases, feigning exasperation.
+“You want me to divulge your grade before anyone else’s,” he teases, feigning exasperation.
 “That's not very fair, young Midoriya.
 Keep that up and they'll accuse me of playing favorites.”

 Izuku blinks at him for a moment before a wry little smile spreads on his face.